SpaceK33z/chrome-extension-1password-bug/README.md

 1Password's Chrome Extension interferes with other Chrome Extensions.
 It seems to always intercept clicks.
 Chrome has some APIs that can only be triggered as a response to a direct user gesture, and this breaks those APIs.

 In our case it breaks the `chrome.sidePanel.open()` API — we can no longer open a side panel from a webpage.
+We have also confirmed this breaks APIs like `chrome.permissions.request`, so we think the issue is pretty severe.

 To reproduce: